Yogarine/bungie-sdk-php/docs/Api/ForumApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$childPostId = 789; // int |
+$childPostId = 56; // int |
-$showbanned = "showbanned_example"; // string | If this value is not null or empty, banned posts are requested to be returned
+$showbanned = 'showbanned_example'; // string | If this value is not null or empty, banned posts are requested to be returned

 try {
     $result = $apiInstance->forumGetPostAndParent($childPostId, $showbanned);